mlabs-haskell/plutip/docs/tasty-integration.md

 # Tasty integration

-Plutip `tasty` integration provides eDSL for building test suites that are capable to start local private network, run contracts on that network and then make assertions about contract execution results.
+Plutip `tasty` integration provides eDSL for building test suites that are capable to start local private network, run contracts on that network and then make assertions about contract execution result.

 Simple test case which starts private network, funds some addresses (or `wallets` in eDSL terminology) and runs `Contract`'s can be described like this: